solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Azure Metrics Explorer

-[Azure Metrics Explorer] makes is makes it easy to capture performance counters for resources quickly without having to instrument your code.
+[Azure Metrics Explorer] makes it easy to capture performance counters for resources quickly without having to add instrumentation to your application code.
+As the following diagram shows, you simply seelct the resource and metric and then apply your filters:

-![][34]
+![][21]

 For example, if we wanted to capture performance counters for a PHP App Service resource, there are some simple steps to follow.